niclake/dotfiles/README.md

 ### zsh vs. bash

 As of 2019, MacOS now utilizes `zsh` as its primary shell.
 I've left my `bash` config files here in case I need it (current as of March 2021), but have made the switch over to using `zsh` using [ScriptingOSX's guide](https://scriptingosx.com/2019/06/moving-to-zsh/).
+Using `.zlogin` to hold all of my data to leave `.zshrc` available for `oh-my-zsh` and other plugins.

 ### Sublime Text Package List